MSc Innovation and Entrepreneurship

-In the first teaching block you will learn about human-centred design thinking to create innovations that create value by meeting real human needs.
+In the first term, you will learn about human-centred design thinking to develop innovations that create value by meeting real human needs.
 This involves understanding your target audience and the issues facing them and developing and testing ideas for possible solutions.
 You will gain insight into the technological, social, and political influences on design and innovation, drawing on case studies of success and failure to help you think about future opportunities.

 In your final project over the summer, you will pull together all you have learned to create an innovative product or service as an entrepreneurial or innovative new venture.

 There are no exams, only coursework, which typically includes both individual and group assessments and you will get the chance to work in interdisciplinary teams throughout the year.

 Visit our programme catalogue for full details of the content of our MSc in Innovation and Entrepreneurship.

 An upper second-class honours degree or international equivalent in any discipline.
 Applicants with a lower class of degree with relevant work experience will be considered on a case-by-case basis.